mariuspc/pbi-purview-glossary/README.md

 Please note the position of the name, description and status fields may have to be changed if using an input file with a different format.

-Once the script was succesfully executed, I need to save the changes back to the model:
+Once the script was successfully executed, I need to save the changes back to the model:

 ![Tabular Editor Save Model](images/tabular_editor_3.png)